- Can I apply before I receive my degree?

 - Where can I find a list of open positions?

-- Can I save the data of my STEP 2 part and resume completing the application after a while?
+- Can I save the data of my application and resume completing it later?

-- Will I receive a confirmation after having submitted STEP 2 of my application?
+- Will I receive a confirmation after having registered and submitted my application?

 - Why am I not able to download a pdf of my application?

-- How can I check the status of my application (letters of recommendation, correct upload of certificates)?
+- How can I check the status of my application (references, upload of certificates)?

 - Do I need to have my certificates translated into English and authenticated?